-As a separate legal entity, the Integration Joint Board (IJB) is required to have an approved Risk Management Strategy which ensures processes are in place to identify significant risks to its corporate objectives.
-This strategy has been compiled using both the NHS Orkney (NHSO) and the Orkney Islands Council (OIC)'s strategies, and aims to build on already established best practice, so that a robust and effective framework is in place for the management of risk.
+As a separate legal entity, the Integration Joint Board (IJB) is required to have an approved Risk Management Strategy.
+This will ensure there are processes in place to identify significant risks to its corporate objectives.

+This Strategy has been compiled using both NHS Orkney and the Orkney Islands Council (OIC)'s strategies, and aims to build on already established best practice, so that a robust and effective framework is in place for the management of risk.
 The framework will:

-- Be proactive in understanding risk through a process of risk identification and assessment. - · Build upon existing good practice. - Support better decision making through a good understanding of potential risks and their likely impact. - Be integral to all decision making, planning, performance reporting and delivery processes.
+- Be proactive in understanding risk through a process of risk identification and assessment. - Build upon existing good practice. - Support better decision making through a good understanding of potential risks and their likely impact. - Be integral to all decision making, planning, performance reporting and delivery processes.

-This Risk Management Strategy forms part of the wider framework for corporate governance and internal control within the IJB.
+This Strategy forms part of the wider framework for corporate governance and internal control within the IJB.
 The IJB will broadly face two types of risks: those which relate to its operation as a separate legal entity; and those which relate to the quality-of-service delivery which are experienced by commissioned services.
-For the latter risks it will depend to a large extent on these risks being identified, assessed, and treated, by the parent organisations for commissioned services (NHSO and OIC).
+For the latter, this will be largely reliant upon risks identified, assessed, and treated, by the parent organisations for commissioned services (NHS Orkney and OIC).